harvard-tabula/server/README.md

 # start container, run bash instead of default CMD
 docker-compose run --rm web bash
 ```

 # Prod tips
 * Remember to use the prod docker-compose file.
-* Reminder to update your .env file, and to enforce SSL with nginx.
+* Reminder to update your `.env` file instead of the `.dev` one... and to enforce SSL with nginx.

 # Development tips
 * It's pretty convenient to test the API in your browser when developing locally.
-To do this you'll need to set an alias for `tabula.life` in `/etc/hosts` and then hit the API at `tabula.life:8080/<route>`.
+To do this you'll need to set an alias for `tabula.life` in `/etc/hosts` and then hit the API at `tabula.life/<route>`.
 This is a bit of a hack around the domain's Google allows you to redirect the user to after receiving oauth.
-* Run `python3 manage.py db {migrate | upgrade}` to get your DB up to date.
-If all hell breaks loose, but you're certain that the current schema is correct, even if alembic doesn't think so, run `python3 manage.py db alembic stamp head`.
-To populate the tables for local dev run `populate_db.py`.
-All of these commands need to be run from within the `tabula` container.
-You can hop on using `docker exec -it 'tabula' bash`.
 * Use Postman for local dev of API. https://www.getpostman.com/docs/interceptor_cookies and https://www.getpostman.com/docs/working_with_cookies are relevant.
 * To do quick logging, use `import sys; print(variable, file=sys.stderr)`